One-eyed-warrior/PokeGAN/README.md

 ![image](https://github.com/One-eyed-warrior/PokeGAN/assets/75874625/db7508b2-1643-4f9f-92eb-5595bb00b795)

 [UPDATE] 5/5/24: Getting more or less desirable results, changed the Network architecture by a lot ([Kaggle](https://www.kaggle.com/code/algord/pokemon-dcgan)), ran the code on a kaggle notebook using a T4 GPU X2 for about 500 epochs.
 Planning on modifying my older architecture to match this performance now that the computational power issue has been resolved.
+(Output isn't visible in the notebook because I suppose it doesn't support the generated GIF with the video player buttons)

 Generator